ddkale2022/EDA-Kchd-project/README.md

-# Project Name - Exploratory Data Analysis (EDA) of Kings County housing
+# Project Name - Exploratory Data Analysis (EDA) of Kings County housing dataset
 Contributor: Dipali Kale

 This project is example exploratory data analysis as a part of NeueFische Datascience Bootcamp.